divanvisagie/NARF/README.md

 	};

 	narf.startHTTPServer( APIFunctions );

+#### Sockets

-If you want to add socket functionality to your HTTP server , pass a callback function to hanle it as follows:
+If you want to add socket functionality to your HTTP server , pass a callback function to handle it as follows:

 	narf.startHTTPServer( APIFunctions, function( httpServer ){

-		narf.startSocketServer( httpServer, function( request ){
+		narf.startSocketServer( httpServer, function( request ){ ... } );
+	} );
+First the HTTP server is passed to the callback function in startHTTPServer().
+Then the request in the socket server is passed to the callback function in startSocketServer() , from there , you have control to accept the request and do the rest of the processing.

+There are two types of socket servers

+	narf.startSocketServer( httpserver, function( request ){ ... } )

+and

+	narf.narfSocketServer( httpServer, SocketFunctions, function( request ){ ... } )

+narf.startSocketServer() creates a socket server and then responsibility is passed on you.

+narf.narfSocketServer() however is similar to startHTTPServer in that you pass a set of public functions that will be exposed to the client, the example below is a socket server that updates a text field on all clients:

-			var connection = request.accept( null, request.origin ); //accept the connection request
+	var narf = require( 'narf' );

-			connection.on( 'message', function( message ){ //the user has sent a message

-				if ( message.type === 'utf8' ){

-					console.log( message ); //process
+	/* Starting an http server and then attaching a socket server */ narf.startHTTPServer( null, function( httpServer ){

+		var SocketFunctions = {

+			sendToClients : function( messageData ){

+				if( messageData.message ){

+					narf.getConnectedClients().forEach( function( connection ){

-					if( typeof message === 'string' ) message = JSON.parse( message );
+						connection.send( JSON.stringify( { message : messageData.message } ) );
+					});

+				}else{

+					console.log( 'There was no message' );
-					connection.send( JSON.stringify({ message : 'hello client' }) );
+					connection.send( JSON.stringify( { message : ' ' } ) );
 				}
+			}
+		};

+		narf.narfSocketServer( httpServer, SocketFunctions, function( request ){
+			return true;
 		} );

-			connection.on( 'close', function( connection ){ //The user has closed the connection

-				console.log( 'Client closed connection' );
 	} );

-		} );
-	} );

-First the HTTP server is passed to the callback function in startHTTPServer().
-Then the request in the socket server is passed to the callback function in startSocketServer() , from there , you have control to accept the request and do the rest of the processing.
+You can fetch a list of connected clients by calling:

+	narf.getConnectedClients()

 ### Example.js

 An example of narf implementation can be found in examples/example.js:

 	var narf = require( 'narf' );

 	/* Setting configs example */
 	narf.configure( {